Post G25-003: Some quick frost protection.

 The point is, cool.
 Living in Zone 7b, with little nearby in the way of flowering fruit trees, I think the later my bees waken, the better.
 Within reason.
 There will be more around to eat, I think.
 In any case, no direct solar heating — no direct sunlight — is consistent with this year’s approach of not sheltering the bee hotels in winter.
 These bees are going to have to live in the ambient air.
 They need to be in sync with ambient air temperatures.

-But I can see where, in a more northerly climate, you might make the other call, and at this time of year, that if a bit of extra heat means having your bees up and about a little earlier, then that’s a good thing.
+But I can see where, in a more northerly climate, you might make the other call, and at this time of year, if a bit of extra heat means having your bees up and about when their preferred blossoms are out, then that’s a good thing.

 In both cases, I’m guessing that you up the odds of bee survival by trying to ensure that their emergence coincides with lots of local blooms, within what the bees themselves can tolerate.